Ron Reed

-Ronald Lee Reed (born November 2, 1942) is a former two-sport star who spent two seasons as a power forward in the National Basketball Association (NBA) before spending nearly two decades as a Major League Baseball pitcher.
+Ronald Lee Reed (born November 2, 1942) is an American former professional baseball and basketball player.
+He spent two seasons as a power forward in the National Basketball Association (NBA) with the Detroit Pistons before spending nearly two decades as a Major League Baseball pitcher.

 Early life and education

 Reed was born in LaPorte, Indiana, and was a baseball, basketball and football star at LaPorte High School.
-After high school, he received a contract offer from the Kansas City Royals, but chose, instead, to attended Notre Dame on a basketball scholarship.
+After high school, he attended Notre Dame on a basketball scholarship.

 Basketball career

 Collegiate career

 The 6’6″ forward set the Notre Dame single season rebounding record, averaging 17.7 a game his junior year.
 He averaged nineteen points and 14.3 rebounds a game over his college career on his way to being selected by the Detroit Pistons in the third round of the 1965 NBA draft.
 Shortly afterwards, he also signed as an amateur free agent to pitch for the Milwaukee Braves.